 Sport and Recreation Facilities provides floodlights designed at Australian Standard (AS2560) which are suitable for training only.
-Training lights average 50 Lux and are not considered safe for any form of competition for contact sport, noting Oztag, Ultimate Frisbee and Touch Football and Tag rugby considered as non-contact sports.
+Training lights average 50 Lux and are not considered safe for any form of competition for contact sport, noting Oztag, Ultimate Frisbee, Touch Football, Tag rugby and AFL 9's are considered as non-contact sports.